-The Achilles tendon is the largest in the body and most likely to be injured, a process called Achilles tendonitis.
+The Achilles tendon is the largest tendon in the body and is most likely to be injured, a condition known as Achilles tendonitis.
 Exercise therapy is the most effective treatment for Achilles tendonitis.
-In difficult cases, we use other treatments that help exercise therapy.
+In complex cases, we may use additional treatments to complement exercise therapy.
 One of these treatments is shockwave therapy.
 What is shockwave therapy, and how effective is it for Achilles tendonitis?

 What is Achilles tendonitis?